A deserved win for Leipzig. It could have been morem but Spurs will have some confidence from the way they ended the game.

 Tottenham Hotspur - RB Leipzig

-Champions League – Follow the Football match between Tottenham Hotspur and RB Leipzig live with Eurosport.
+Follow the Champions League live Football match between Tottenham Hotspur and RB Leipzig with Eurosport.
 The match starts at 20:00 on 19 February 2020.
-Our live coverage lets you follow all the key moments as they happen.

 Lamela booked for hitting Sabitzer with an arm in an aerial challenge.
 It might be one of the Argentiniean's best performances in a Spurs shirt by